The Pawpaw Tree – Growing this remarkable Fruit Tree at Home

 With its bold foliage and banana-flavored fruit, the Pawpaw Tree brings a taste of the tropics to your garden.
 Sitting in its cooling shade on a hot summer day, you may feel yourself transported to a tropical getaway.
 Make no mistake about it, though, the Pawpaw is one hundred percent American!
 Native to the Southeast, it can be found all over woodsy areas as far west as Nebraska and north to New York and the Great Lakes states.
 George Washington planted Pawpaw at Mount Vernon, and Thomas Jefferson grew it at Monticello.
 The Lewis and Clark expedition subsisted on pawpaws for three days when supplies ran low, and Native Americans have eaten them for thousands of years.
 Let us explore, then, this cherished piece of our natural history, the Pawpaw Tree.

 The fruit is arguably the most remarkable aspect of the Pawpaw Tree, though its fragility makes it less well known than it could be.
-Because pawpaws are easily bruised and don’t ship or store well, you won’t find this fruit at the supermarket.
+You won’t find this fruit at the supermarket because pawpaws are easily bruised and don’t ship or store well.
 You may find pawpaw at the farmer’s market or at one of the local festivals held in its honor; otherwise, you’ll have to grow your own.

 About the size of a mango and growing to as much as six inches long, this delectable treat is our biggest native fruit.
 It contains several large, smooth seeds inside, and botanists classify it as a berry.
 It doesn’t taste like any berry you’ve ever had, however.
 A ripe pawpaw tastes like banana with a hint of cantaloupe, and it has a smooth, custardy texture.